sdylewski/Stealthchanger/docs/Building/Printing.md

 Print orientation is flat on the parts back with supports enabled currently, we are working on models with integrated supports.

 - All stls are in the proper print orientation
+- Please check any user mods for requirements

 ![Print Orientation](https://github.com/DraftShift/StealthChanger/blob/main/media/Print_orientation.jpg?raw=true)